13263952/sql-analysis/README.md

 8. Frequency counts of employee last names in descending order:

-Please refer to the actual codefor more detailed information.
+Please refer to the actual code for more detailed information.
  ![Snippet Result 8](/erd.png)